Frequently Asked Questions

 Q: I have used ePRaSE before, do I have to sign up again?

-A: The ePRaSE tool has been completely refreshed in 2024 and all users will have to register even if they have signed up to the previous version.
+A: The ePRaSE tool is completely refreshed annually and all users will have to register even if they have signed up to the previous version.

 Q: I have used ePRaSE before, can I access the reports from last time?